rydmike/adaptive_theme_demo/README.md

 # Adaptive Theming Guide

-In this theming guide, we will walk through how to create a custom Flutter Material theme that is adaptive to the platform it runs on.
-We will use a custom seed generated `ColorScheme` that is colorful and vibrant and uses multiple seed colors.
-We will even make the `ColorScheme` have a platform adaptive response, so that surface colors are only primary color tinted on Android, while using monochrome greyscale surfaces on all other platforms.
+In this theming guide, we walk through how to create a custom Flutter Material theme that adapts to the platform it runs on.
+We use a custom seed generated `ColorScheme` that gets vibrant colors and uses multiple seed colors.
+We give the `ColorScheme` a platform adaptive response, so that surface colors are only primary color tinted on Android, while using monochrome greyscale surfaces on all other platforms.

 We also go through several component theming tips and tricks.
-Additionally, we will look at a practical example of using theme extensions for semantic colors and content text styles.
-We also color harmonize the custom static semantic colors to the theme's primary color.
+Additionally, we look at a practical example of using theme extensions for semantic colors and content text styles.
+Finally, we harmonize the custom static semantic colors towards the theme's primary color.

 ## Adaptive Theming Demo at Fluttercon 2024

-This theming guide repo is the same one that was used in the talk **"Everything Material All At Once"**, presented by Mike Rydstrom and Taha Tesser, July 4th, 2024, in Berlin at the **Fluttercon** conference.
-It was only used for the adaptive theming part of the talk.
+This theming guide repo is the same one that was used in the talk **"Everything Material All At Once"**, presented by [Mike Rydstrom](https://x.com/RydMike) and [Taha Tesser](https://x.com/TahaTesser), July 4th, 2024, in Berlin at the **Fluttercon** conference.
+This repo was only used for the adaptive theming part of the talk, and the talk did not go into all the theming details.
+This article covers the gap.

 ### Fluttercon 24 Presentation Deck

-You can find and watch the entire presentation deck used at the **Fluttercon24** talk **"Everything Material All At Once"** [here](https://docs.google.com/presentation/d/1-JH1vDJAjbj4XK-qb7le9hT7R-I_CW7THtPPUorJsTU/edit?usp=sharing).
-It also contains more extensive and detailed speaker notes, with additional useful information, than there was time to go into during the _"all at once"_ fast-paced and packed talk.
+You can find the entire presentation deck that was used at the **Fluttercon24** talk [**"Everything Material All At Once"** here](https://docs.google.com/presentation/d/1-JH1vDJAjbj4XK-qb7le9hT7R-I_CW7THtPPUorJsTU/edit?usp=sharing).
+It contains detailed speaker notes, with additional information that was not covered in depth during the _"all at once"_ fast-paced and packed talk.

-# Theme Design Goal
+# Theme Design Goals

-In this guide will create a custom platform adaptive Flutter Material theme that uses:
+We create a custom platform adaptive Flutter Material theme where:

-* Multiple input colors to make a custom seed generated Colors scheme.
+* We use multiple input colors to make a custom seed generated `ColorScheme`.
-* The seeded ColorScheme contains our brand color tokens and is colorful.
+* The seeded `ColorScheme` contain our brand color tokens and use vivid colors.
-* We have theme extensions for custom semantic colors and content text styles, their changes animate with the rest of theme changes.
+* We use theme extensions for custom semantic colors and content text styles, their changes animate with the overall app theme changes.
-* The AppBar theme shows some nice tricks.
-* The application theme is platform adaptive, where:
 * We only have animated Material spreading ink effect splash on Android, on all other platforms the splash taps are just an instant highlight color on tap.
 This makes tap interactions feel less "Material" like on iOS, desktop and web platforms.
+* The `AppBar` theme includes some less known tricks and an issue work-around.
-  * Buttons have iOS like radius and style on other than Android platforms, but Material defaults on Android.
+* Buttons have iOS like radius and style on other than Android platforms, while they still use Material-3 defaults on Android.
-  * The Material Switch looks like an iOS switch on other than Android platforms, but as a Material Switch on Android.
+* The `Switch` looks like an iOS switch on other than Android platforms, but as a default Material-3 `Switch` on Android.
-  * The legacy ToggleButtons is themed to match the style of the FilledButton and OutlinedButton.
+* The legacy `ToggleButtons` is themed to match the style of the FilledButton and OutlinedButton.
-  * Chips are themed to be stadium shaped on none Android platforms, but Material rounded corners on Android.
+* Chips are stadium shaped on other than Android platforms, but have Material-3 default rounded corners on Android.
 This gives them a style in both adaptive modes that differentiates them from the used button styles.

 | iPhone iOS                                                                                                                         | Pixel Android                                                                                                                    |
 |------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------|